Televangelist Jim Bakker Claims That Supporting Donald Trump Is A Test Of A True Christian

 Right Wing Watch does not say when Bakker made the statement, but on Bakker’s website, the January 6 show portrays Bakker wearing the same black-and-white striped tie that he’s wearing in the Twitter clip, suggesting that he made the pronouncement during Monday’s show.

 In the clip, which can be seen below, Bakker claims that whether or not one supports Donald Trump is a test of whether or not they are even saved.
-His guests and co-hosts vocalize what sounds like their agreement with utterance of approval — “mmm-hmmmm” — while what sounds like gentle laughter comes from the studio audience as well as guests and co-hosts.
+His guests and co-hosts vocalize what sounds like their agreement with an utterance of approval — “mmm-hmmmm” — while what sounds like gentle laughter comes from the studio audience as well as guests and co-hosts.

 “Trump is a test… of whether you’re even saved.
 Only saved people can love Trump,” he says.